 “She loves it here and America would ruin her.
-It ruined baseball, Mom’s apple pie, and hot dogs.”
-Every American gets dissatisfied with the country after a few days in Thailand, but I loved the Land of the Free and the Brave, if only in theory.
+Every American gets dissatisfied with the USA after a few days in Thailand, but I loved the Land of the Free and the Brave, if only in theory.
 “And what about life, liberty, and the pursuit of happiness?”

 “What’s with the uniform fetish?”